Kong/docs.konghq.com/app/_src/gateway-operator/production/monitoring/status/dataplane.md

 ## Troubleshooting using status condition

-If your `DataPlane` does not work you can start from look at its `.status.conditions` field.
+If your `DataPlane` does not work you can start by looking at its `.status.conditions` field.

 ```bash
 kubectl get -n default dataplane dataplane-example -o jsonpath-as-json='{.status.conditions}'